nuitrcs/linking-vscode-to-llms-workshop/README.md

 ## 2. Install VS Code

-VS Code is development environment that we will focus on here.
+VS Code is integrated development environment (IDE) that we will focus on here.
 This software includes an editor, many different "Extensions" (see below), and is well integrated with GitHub.
 You can use VS Code with our without AI agents.

 Download and install VS Code from the official site: https://code.visualstudio.com/download